CalinaCristian/source-from-vercel-deployment/README.md

 Don't overuse this package.
 Use it only if you really need it.
 It's calling the endpoint for every file to download it might take a while and it will do many requests to the api.

+### Known issues
+For now it doesn't work to download videos or images.
+It downloads them but they are corrupted.